chris-l/php-restic-server/README.md

 ## Installation

-Create a directory inside the document root of your server and copy the files `restic-index.php` and `restic-server.php` there.
-In this same directory, create a `restic` directory where your repos will reside (you can change the directory that will store your repos by editing the line `"path" => "restic"` on `restic-index.php`).
+Create a directory inside the document root of your server and copy the files `restic-index.php`, `restic-server.php` and `restic-config.php` there.
+In this same directory, create a `restic` directory where your repos will reside (you can change the directory that will store your repos by editing the line `"path" => "./restic"` on `restic-config.php`).

 If the server is Apache, then create an `.htaccess` file to redirect every request to `restic-index.php`.